-The language indicates that Joseph did not wait but left immediately.
 When Herod heard that the wise men had left without coming back to him to report his wrath was kindled and he began the execution of all male children under age 2.

-It is interesting to note that Herod the then King was a servant of Satan and was far more interested in the facts of the birth of the Messiah and where the Messiah was born than the high priest and the scribes who knew exactly where He was born but they had no desire to determine whether He had been born or not.
+Never forget that Herod the King was a servant of Satan and was far more interested in the facts of the birth of the Messiah and where the Messiah was born than the high priest and the scribes who knew exactly where He was born.
+They had no interest in whether He had been born or not.